-DTEI is committed to addressing the disadvantage experienced by Aboriginal Australians in the labour market.
-The South Australian Strategic Plans of 2004 and 2007 have further expanded DTEI's Aboriginal Employment Program.
-The plans focus on creating opportunities for Aboriginal and Torres Strait Islander people in the public sector.
+DPTI is committed to addressing the disadvantage experienced by Aboriginal Australians in the labour market.
+The South Australian Strategic Plan of 2011 has further expanded DPTI's Aboriginal Employment Program.
+The plans focus on creating opportunities for Aboriginal and Torres Strait Islander people in the South Australian public sector.

-The Yurangka Kari is an element of DTEI's Aboriginal Employment Strategy 2007 - 2010.
+The Yurangka Kari is an element of DPTI's Aboriginal Employment Strategy 2011 onwards.